Myst1cX/SpotiKit/README.md

 > **SpotiwebJS**: premium spoof + ad-slot removal only.
 No layout changes.
 Use this if you want Spotify's normal desktop UI left alone.
 >
 > **SpotiKitMobileDesktop**: everything SpotiwebJS does, plus a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
-Already includes the desktop script's features, so don't install both. (this is the version from which [SpotiKitUI](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) originates).
+Already includes the desktop script's features, so don't install both.
+> Up-to-date version of the mobile script can be found at [SpotiKitUI](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) - the original dev has resumed work from the SpotiKitMobileDesktop fork's base.

 ## Features